left-arrowCreated with Sketch.

 This area has such a rich history that has left behind a fascinating tapestry of cultural attractions.
 Step back in time at the Roman ruins of Grotte di Catullo or wander through the medieval streets of Sirmione.
 Discover the Renaissance heritage at the Vittoriale degli Italiani, a museum dedicated to poet Gabriele D’Annunzio.
 Explore the art and culture of the region at the various museums and galleries like Limonaia del Castel.
 For a taste of local traditions, visit a traditional olive oil mill or vineyard.
 Immerse yourself in the vibrant atmosphere of festivals and events throughout the year.

 The region is home to some of Italy’s most exciting theme parks, offering thrilling rides, shows, and attractions for the whole family.
 Gardaland is the largest theme park in Italy, featuring roller coasters, water rides, and character shows.
 Canevaworld is another popular option, with water parks, a movie studio park, and live shows.
-Aquardens is a water park with thrilling slides, wave pools, and a lazy river.
+Aquardens is a water park with thermal baths, spa services, wave pools, and a lazy river.
 Jungle Adventure Park offers a unique experience with zip-lining, tree climbing, and animal encounters.

 From traditional trattorias to Michelin-starred restaurants, the region offers a diverse range of dining experiences.
 Join a wine and food tour to discover the best of Lake Garda’s culinary scene.
 Visit local vineyards, learn about the winemaking process, and sample a variety of wines.
 Pair your wine tasting with a delicious meal at a local restaurant.
 For a truly unique experience, take a cooking class and learn to prepare traditional Italian dishes.
 You’ll have the opportunity to use fresh, local ingredients and impress your friends and family with your culinary skills.